 The University offers an Ensuite On Campus Accommodation Subsidy to students requiring ensuite accommodation for themselves and their carers as a result of a disability.
 All students (Home,EU/International) who are eligible on disability grounds can apply for the subsidy on an annual basis for their accommodation and their carer accommodation.

 The Disability Team will facilitate any personal care arrangements students make as much as possible, by assisting with accommodation allocations, inductions and Health & Safety procedures.

 For visitors to the campus, power wheelchairs and mobility scooters are available on loan.
 Please contact Warwick Conferences on +44 (0) 24 7652 3222 or conferences at warwick dot ac dot uk for additional information.

-For additional information on accessibility or to arrange an individual campus visit please contact disability at warwick dot ac dot uk, tel: 024 7657 5570.
+For additional information on accessibility or to arrange an individual campus visit please contact us through the wellbeing portal or on tel: 024 7657 5570.